melted/nib/doc/Guide.md

 ```
 The first thing we see is that line comments in Nib uses the familiar `//` line comments, there is no block comment syntax.

 A Nib program consists of a series of bindings, with `=` binding names and patterns on the left hand side to an expression on the right hand side.
-We see here that the same function can be spread over several bindings, which one is used for a particular call is decided by pattern matching against them in order.
+We see here that the same function can be spread over several bindings, which one is used for a particular call is decided by pattern matching the arguments against them in order.
+All the bindings must have the same arity.

 Functions are specified using a `<name> <pattern>+` left hand side.
 Variables can be bound with a left hand side containing a single pattern.